 One of the most challenging, time-effective workouts out there is high-intensity interval training (HIIT).
 But how much HIIT per week is ideal?
 And could too much of a good thing actually be a bad thing?

 HIIT is a whole-body workout that offers multiple options to prevent exercise boredom.
 It combines vigorous exercises with brief moments of rest and is often done in a class environment.
-Unfortunately, if you're doing HIIT daily, have symptoms of overtraining or notice you’re not seeing results, it may be time to reassess your weekly workout plan.
+It's especially effective to add to your training plan if you're short on time or have only a few days a week to get your workouts in.

-Here's how to determine how much HIIT per week is right for you:
+Here's how to determine how much HIIT per week is right for you.